chenenaoui/ETL_kubernetes/README.md

     minikube service api-service --url
     ```

-    When you run `minikube service api-service --url`, it will expose the "api-service" and print the corresponding URL.
+    When you run `minikube service api-service --url`, it will print the corresponding URL.

     ```bash
     minikube service api-service